Doreen Tovey

-Doreen Tovey (24 October 1918 – 13 January 2008) was an English writer and cat lover.
+Doreen Tovey (24 October 1918 – 13 January 2008) was an English writer.
 She was the author of more than a dozen books about the life she and her husband 'Charles' (real name René) shared with their Siamese cats and other animals in Somerset, England.
 The books have sold more than 150,000 copies in eight countries.

+Bio

+Tovey was born in Bristol and then grew up in Southville.